markh55/Dart-Quiz/README.md

   * To be simple and inviting for the user.
   * Enjoyable to play.
-  * Test the users darts knowledge without losing enjoyment.
+  * Test the user's darts knowledge without losing enjoyment.

 ## Wireframes

-For the design of the Quiz i wanted it to be inviting, simple and easy to use for the user.
+For the design of the quiz, I wanted it to be inviting, simple, and easy to use for the user.

-Ive achieved this by doing the following;
+I've achieved this by doing the following;

  * Heading in the middle of the page ( The Darts Quiz )
  * Quiz box with the questions and next button within
- * The next button will only appear when a answer is selceted
+ * The next button will only appear when an answer is selceted
- * Once quiz is completed a score box will appear with the score you got
+ * Once the quiz is completed, a score box will appear showing your score.

 ### Browser